MIFisheriesScience/MIFisheriesScience.github.io/_pages/6002AssignmentGuide.md

 10% of your course grade is earned by participation.
 Just show up, be yourself, and participate!

-The other 90% will be earned by completing assignments.
+The remainder will be earned by completing assignments.
 These fall into three categories:

 - Explo**R**ation - Partner presentation (20%)
 - Major assignment (50%)
-- Minor assignments (30%)
+- Minor assignments (20%)

 This document outlines the details and grading criteria for each assignment.